NielsPeeters96/PWA_Niels/README.md

 <!---PWA statics...
 Because the manifest don't loaded correctly, it isn't installable.
 I have to take a look at this. because the service worker don't work at the moment, the manifest cannot be read.
 <img src="https://raw.githubusercontent.com/ralfz123/CATCH-YOUR-LAUGH--PWA/master/readme/pwa-26-3.png" width=400px />

-### Serviceworker
-first time I used a serviceworker

 ### Cache
 <!---At the moment I want to add a new favourite, it is added to a global array.
 But at the moment when the list where the page lives is `/favourites`.
 When the app starts (and during the app), this page **must not** be added to the cache.
 Because when you hit the like button to create a new fav combo and you want to see the fav list, you click on MY FAVOURITES and go to `/favourites`.
 The service worker takes then this page from the cache and you see an empty fav list.
 Therefore you need to whitelist `/favourites` so this page won't be cached, but retrieved from the server.
 But on the other side I want to see my fav list when I am offline.